 It is important that all coding professionals review the changes to 2019 ICD-10-CM to ensure they do not experience rejected claims and a potential loss to cash flow.
 MBC will be providing valuable information about 2019 ICD-10-CM to help you ensure coding accuracy and safeguard your agency.
 Click here for more information and to register.

 Are you all set for the new wound care billing guidelines changes?
-MBC certified medical billing and coding experts will.
+Medical Billers and Coders (MBC) certified medical billing and coding experts will.
 MBC offers thorough home health and hospice coding services performed by experienced coders at an affordable price.
-MBC serves as an extension of your team and work hard to optimize cash flow for your agency.
+MBC serves as an extension of your team and works hard to optimize cash flow for your agency.